fenago/snowflake-intro/lab1_snowflake/getting_started_with_snowflake.md

 Negative
 : **Getting Data into Snowflake**
 There are many ways to get data into Snowflake from many locations including the COPY command, Snowpipe auto-ingestion, external connectors, or third-party ETL/ELT solutions.
-For more information on getting data into Snowflake, see the [Snowflake documentation](https://docs.snowflake.net/manuals/user-guide-data-load.html).

 For the purposes of this lab, we use the COPY command and AWS S3 storage to load data manually.
 In a real-world scenario, you would more likely use an automated process or ETL solution.

 The data we will be using is bike share data provided by Citi Bike NYC.
 The data has been exported and pre-staged for you in an Amazon AWS S3 bucket in the US-EAST region.
 The data consists of information about trip times, locations, user type, gender, age, etc. On AWS S3, the data represents 61.5M rows, 377 objects, and 1.9GB compressed.